CH33ZED/cso18-recitation/r04/CSO_CHEAT_SHEET.md

 I know I can access this document through the [link](https://github.com/nyu-cso18/recitation-fegin/blob/master/r04/CSO_CHEAT_SHEET.md)

 ## Logistics
-1. For all future labs and recitations, the scores will be post to NYU classes.
+1. For all future labs and recitations, the scores will be post to NYU Classes.
 CSO graders will post on Piazza when the scores are ready.
    * If I have any question about the score, I must contact CSO graders before the deadline specified in the post.
 2. All the deadlines are 11:59 PM on the due date.
 Any late submission will not be considered.
    * For example, if I, fegin, submit at 0:06 AM for recitation, I realized that submit will be ignored.